taureanh/Tableau-Challenge/README.md

 Utilized Citi Bike Trip History data from January, February, March, June, July and August to give a representation of Winter months and Summer months

-Combined Summer months  and winter months using using python
+Combined Summer months  and Winter months using using python

 ## Visualizations Created
 Total trips Summer,